ellipsis-tech/code-24-analysis/mcq-01-introduction-to-big-o-notation.md

 ### Q4: In this case for f6, what could f(n) represent such that it is a good measure of the time complexity?

 Option D and E only.
+- Option D - Number of times Line 4 runs
+- Option E - Number of times Line 5 runs

 It is the only line representative of the time complexity.
 Time Complexity of the function is $O(NK)$, it is the inner for loop that runs $NK$ times.

 Full marks were awarded if:
 - You selected option E only